bbachain/wallet-adapter/APP.md

 import '@bbachain/wallet-adapter-react-ui/styles.css';

 export const Wallet: FC = () => {
-    // The network can be set to 'devnet', 'testnet', or 'mainnet-beta'. const network = WalletAdapterNetwork.Devnet;
+    // The network can be set to 'testnet', or 'mainnet'. const network = WalletAdapterNetwork.Testnet;

     // You can also provide a custom RPC endpoint. const endpoint = useMemo(() => clusterApiUrl(network), [network]);